DevOps-Academy-Org/kubernetes-workshop/slides/presentations/k8s/index.md

 kubectl exec flaski -ti /bin/sh
 /app #
 ```
 A POD can contain more than one container.
-If so, and you want another than the first container, you need to specify the container with `-c`.
+If so, and you want one other than the first container, you need to specify the container with `-c`.
 ---
 Again, cleanup please.
 We can use the same file to wipe everything we generated.
 ```